 Global Approved Bispecific Antibodies

-Currently, there are nine bispecific antibodies approved worldwide, among them, six bispecific antibodies approved by FDA, including blinatumomab, emicizumab, amivantamab, tebentafusp-tebn and faricimab-svoa, and mosunetuzumab (Table 1).
+Currently, there are 13 bispecific antibodies approved worldwide, among them, eleven bispecific antibodies approved by FDA, including blinatumomab, emicizumab, amivantamab, tebentafusp-tebn, faricimab-svoa, mosunetuzumab, Teclistamab, Glofitamab, Epcoritamab, Talquetamab and Elranatamab (Table 1).

 |Bispecific Antibody Drug Approvals|